kubermatic/kubermatic/hack/ci/README.md

 This script sets up a local KKP installation in kind and then runs the conformance-tester to create userclusters and check their Kubernetes conformance.

+## run-etcd-launcher-tests.sh

+This script sets up a local KKP installation in kind, deploys a couple of test Presets and Users and then runs the etcd-launcher tests.

 ## run-lint.sh